 The act authorizes the sale or lease of public lands for recreational or public purposes to State and local governments and to qualified nonprofit organizations.
 Examples of typical uses under the act are historic monument sites, campgrounds, schools, fire houses, law enforcement tacilities, municipal facilities, landfills, hospitals, parks, and fairgrounds.

-A 27-page pamphlet designed to guide prospective applicants in obtaining lands and benefits under the act was published by BLM in 1996.
-To download a scanned version of this document, select this link (2.7 MB PDF).
+A 17 page "Recreation and Public Purposes Act Information Sheet" designed to guide prospective applicants in obtaining lands and benefits under the act is attached.
+To download the document, select this link.

 Department of the Interior regulations for the Recreation and Public Purposes Act are found in Title 43 of the Code of Federal Regulations (43 CFR), Parts 2740 (Sales ) and 2912 (Leases).

 What Lands are Covered by the Act?